Blackhawk Mountain Bike Program History

 "The Gully Flow Trail" is an intermediate downhill trail with several "table top" features.

 "The Gully Climb" is an intermediate trail for riders who want to climb back to the top of the West side as quickly as possible.

 "The West Connector" is a new 1-way trail for riders who want to ride from the East to the West side of our system.
 The old Connector Trail is now 1-way, from West to East.

-We have exciting plans for 2021, returning our lessons and NICA race team (in compliance with public health guidelines), continiung our other lessons and programs for members, and continuing to improve our trails (through a contract with Jeremy Witek).
+In 2021, we've been able to return to our our lessons and NICA race team (in compliance with public health guidelines), continiue our other lessons and programs for members, and continue to improve our trails (through a contract with Jeremy Witek).